On-line TEST

 46. After applying tourniquet the wound is still bleeding:

-47. Choose the true statement about a position of an unconscious afflicted:
+48. Choose the true statement about a position of a serious injury afflicted: